rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

    >>> D1.showMembershipCharacteristics(Sorted=False)
     s1:+0.7313, s2:-0.6949, s3:-0.8869

-Finally, a :py:meth:`~bipolarValuedSets.BpvSet.polarise` method is provided for setting all positive and negative membership credibilities of a bpv-set to +1.0, respectively to -1.0 .
+Finally, a :py:meth:`~bipolarValuedSets.BpvSet.polarise` method is provided for setting all positive and negative membership credibilities of a bpv-set to +1.0, respectively to -1.0, respectively to the minimal positive +0.0001 or negative -0.0001 characteristic value.

 .. code-block:: pycon
    :linenos: